Initial version October, 1981

 Parts of book: Korelitz BI, Felder JB.
 Gastrointestinal complications of ulcerative colitis and Crohn’s disease.
 In: Kirsner JB, Shorter RG, eds.
 Inflammatory Bowel Disease.
 4th ed.
 Baltimore: Williams & Wilkins; 1995. p.
 437-460.

-Video or animation: Video or animation can be submitted.
+Video or animation: Submission of video or animation is encouraged.
 If the content of the video or animation differs, a maximum of three files can be submitted.
 Each file should not exceed 5 min in length and 30 megabytes in size.
 All files together should not exceed 7 min in length and 90 megabytes in size.
 The file format should be avi, asf, or wmv.